The next workshop will be June 16 – 18 in Nashville TN.

-1 to 4 pm – feedback session with two publishers
+1:30 pm – Listening session with two publishers

-8:30 to noon – feedback session with two publishers
+8:30 am – Listening session with two publishers

-1:30 to 4 pm – performance and Q&A with pro writers
+1:30 pm – Performanced and Q&A with pro writers

-8:30 to 1 – feedback session with two publishers
+9:30 am – Listening session with two publishers

-1 to 4 pm – auditors get feedback from the group
+2:00 pm – Auditors present songs for feedback from the group

-All applications that come in by the May 7 deadline will be carefully reviewed and sixteen will be chosen based on how well crafted, original and relevant to the current market their writing is.
-Everyone will be notified whether or not they were selected to play for the publishers no later than Fri May 12.
-If you would like to receive emails about future workshops whenever applications begin, you can join the mailing list.
+All applications that come in by the deadline will be carefully reviewed and sixteen will be chosen based on how well crafted, original and relevant to the current market the writing is.
+Everyone will be notified whether or not they were selected to play for the publishers by Friday May 13th.

 1. Q. Can I submit co-written songs?